Kigezi College Butobere: School Infrastructure

 In 1966 to 1969, there were two pitches – one for football, the other for rugby – which games were popular.
-Names of footballers like Shem Bageine, Fred Tumwesigye alias Kanyike, Steven Bamwanga, Dr Ben Mbonye and others were revered in football, athletics and academics!
-Near the football pitch was a good Tennis court and another for Basketball, made out of the personal initiative of a teacher, R.G.White and attracting students every day after classes and over the weekends.
-Eng.
-Hans JWB Mwesigwa played great tennis with Patrick Tibbs and Yovani Kagumaho, having learnt from the older basiniya like Eri B. Tumwesigye, the greatest mathematician ‘Siniya’ (and probably Uganda) ever had, and Prof Eng John Senfuma.
+Names of footballers like Shem Bageine were revered in football, athletics and academics.

 Sports Infrastructure

 Boxing was introduced in 1967 but some boys seriously hurt others and it was soon abolished.
 There was a Grand Piano in Kennedy Hall, freely available to all.
 It turned many basiniya into musicians.
 Chess was a school game.
 Every dormitory had Snakes and Ladders, Scrabble and places to hang a net and play volleyball.
 Cross country was run around the 96 acres of the school land, along a route covering about six kilometers of valleys and hills.
 The schools to beat were Kichwamba and St Leos Kyegobe.

-The stage in Kennedy Hall was so supper that marvelous plays were put up.
-Dr Zaramba (1962-65) come back with the Makerere Travelling Theatre to ‘Siniya’ around 1968, acting in Everyman and motivating basiniya into theatre.
-Entertainment and Rhythm clubs, at one time run by Amama Mbabazi, 1966-69 and others also produced creative plays and dances.
+Entertainment and Rhythm clubs, at one time run by Amama Mbabazi, 1966–69 and others also produced creative plays and dances.
 With all these facilities, Siniya’s unsung slogan was “a healthy body, a healthy mind”.
 Yet most ‘Basiniya’ kept within the confines of the school which had no fence.
-Year in, year out, with classes only up to Senior Four, Butobere produced wonderful results that sent the boys to any famous A-level school such as Makerere College School, King’s College Budo, Busoga College Mwiri, St Mary’s College Kisubi, Namilyango College, and others.
+Year in, year out, with classes only up to Senior Four, Butobere produced results that sent the boys to schools such as Makerere College School, King’s College Budo, Busoga College Mwiri, St Mary’s College Kisubi, Namilyango College, and others.

 In its early days, the school competed well with its peers academically and in sports.
 In recent years, the school's academic performance has slipped.

 It is also best known for its patriotic name "Siniya" and slogan "The only Siniya North of the River Limpopo and South of the Sahara".
 The Alumni are referred to as "Abasiniya" (plural) or "Omusiniya" (singular).